CStichbury/mandala/README.md

 # Mandala

-Inspired by mathematician A. Chinchón, creating generative art in R.
+Inspired by mathematician A. Chinchón, creating generative mandala art in R using Voronoi tesselation.

-Brief explanation of making MANDALAs:
+Brief explanation:

 - Start obtaining n equidistant points in a unit circle centered in (0,0)
 - Repeat the process with all the points, obtaining new n points around each of them